Installation

 MNDO

 MNDO program is required to provide the ODM2* part of AIQM1.
-Alternatively, a (development) version of SCINE Sparrow can be used in the future (see a paper on Sparrow; note that the development version of Sparrow also implements single-point AIQM1 calculations).
+Alternatively, a (development) version of SCINE Sparrow can be used (at the moment it has no analytical derivatives for ODM2* part and hence only single-point simulations are recommended; see a paper on Sparrow; note that the development version of Sparrow also implements single-point AIQM1 calculations).

 The free binary and open-source code of the MNDO program is available from the official distributors of the MNDO code as described at https://mndo.kofo.mpg.de.